the-programmers-hangout/website/src/content/site/faq.md

 ### <Role color="#915db1">Wizard</Role>

-This is for helpful members who have shown exceptional aptitude or expertise in some field.
-This is given out at the discretion of the Admin team, though other staff members may suggest someone by using ModMail.
+This is given out at the discretion of the Staff team, though any regular members may suggest someone by using ModMail.
 Less than 0.001% of users get this role.

 ### <Role color="#968ce3">Solid Contributor</Role>